maheshj01/searchfield/README.md

 - pointing out bugs/issues
 - requesting a new feature
 - improving the documentation
+for more details on contributing to this package please refer [Contributing.md](CONTRIBUTING.md)

 If you feel generous and confident send a PR but make sure theres an open issue if not feel free to create one before you send a PR.
 This helps Identify the problem and helps everyone to stay aligned with the issue :)